KodeNet/Kode-Docs/pages/04.irc/chapter.md

 ---
-title: Internet Relay Chat
+title: 'Internet Relay Chat'
 taxonomy:
+    category:
-    category: docs
+        - docs
 ---

 ### Section 4
 # IRC

-The information covered in this section describes how to connect to the KodeNet IRC network along with other related functions.
+The information covered in this section describes how to connect to the KodeNet IRC network and use the different available services related to Channels, Nicks and more.